 - In the prequel season 6, the Roman Imperatore is pushed to suicide the same way by Méléagant.

-- In the Masters Of Horror episode "Cigarette Burns", Kirby's late girlfriend Annie killed herself by slicing her own wrists in the bathtub when they both lived together as heroine junkies.
+- In the Masters of Horror episode "Cigarette Burns", Kirby's late girlfriend Annie killed herself by slicing her own wrists in the bathtub when they both lived together as heroin junkies.
 Kirby has to relive the event during one of his visions.

 - "Red Water" by Rehab.